fluencelabs/docs/docs/build-mvm/how-to/deploy.md

-# Deploy Your Fluence Lambda
+# Deploy Your Fluence Functions